Chris Miles isn’t your average engineer. Nor is he your average football player, either.

 “I felt like I was just at home – the family atmosphere and the football aspect,” he said.
 “UNT was one of the only schools that could show me someone who played football and did engineering.”

-Academically, Miles had participated in a variety of student organizations, but it was his senior design project for the Department of Mechanical and Energy Engineering that had really challenged him.
+Academically, Miles had participated in a variety of student organizations, but it was his senior design project for the Department of Mechanical Engineering that had really challenged him.

 “Up until then, it had been mostly theory.
 With senior design, we had to actually make something,” he said.
 “There’s always experimental error and human error and trying to put that with real-world application – there’s just always going to be something that happens.”